 3. Eye Rolling

-The next best thing since those relaxing neck rolls, eye rolling can really do wonders when you’ve been sitting in front of a computer screen for hours.
-Take a minute and make sure your roll your eyes while you’re working.
-It’s pretty simple to pick up: simply close your eyes and roll your eyes around in circular motions.
+Just as neck rolling can do wonders for stiff necks, eye rolling can really do wonders for your eye muscles, especially when you’ve been sitting in front of a computer screen for hours.
+Take a quick break to roll your eyes during work.
+It’s pretty simple to pick up: simply close your eyelids and roll your eyes around in circular motions.
 It almost feels like your eyes are getting a massage, so enjoy!
 This helps to lubricate your eyes and eases the strain on the muscles.

 4. Visual Scanning